BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I almost finished "Data Cleaning Walkthrough" on DataQuest.

 **Thoughts**: This mission helps me understand a general data science workflow.
 Things get complicated, and also the datasets I'm analyzing are not particularly interesting.

+### Day 52: April 27, 2020

+**Today's Progress**: Today I finished "Data Cleaning Walkthrough: Combining the Data" on DataQuest.
+I combined several datasets using different merge types: left or inner based on what I needed from the final dataset.
+I also applied new knowledge to clean my internship datasets.

+**Thoughts**: Today I noticed that I actually know quite a lot, now I just need to practice a lot in order to master and polish my skills (I'm still not very quick in deciding what to do next).